SyllogismRXS/mini-launchpad/README.md

     $ cd docker
     $ docker-compose -p mlp build pure-ftpd-1 mini-launchpad mini-dinstall

+Modify the docker-compose.yml file to change ``PUBLICHOST: "localhost"`` to use your specific server IP address for passive FTP uploads.

 Setup the pbuilder environments inside of the mini-launchpad container / volume (This can take a long time and it will be running in "privileged" mode):